Ali1/PlexLocalWOL/README.md

 If you have a raspberry pi, why not save some energy and allow the server that hosts a Plex Media Server to go to sleep!
 The Raspberry Pi can act as an addition Plex server, but will work to also activate a sleeping local server via Wake-On-Lan features once a client device is connected.

 ## Requirements
-* PHP with ext-sockets (default for ubuntu on raspberry)
+* PHP with ext-sockets (you may need to install PHP `sudo apt install -y php`
+* Composer  `sudo apt install -y composer`
-* You need to know the MAC address of the ethernet port of your powerful PC
+* You need to know the MAC address and IP address of the ethernet port of your powerful PC with a Plex Server
 * Your powerful PC needs to accept Wake-On-Lan packets (https://www.howtogeek.com/70374/how-to-geek-explains-what-is-wake-on-lan-and-how-do-i-enable-it/)

 ## Installation

 ### Plex set up
 First install Plex on the raspberry pi to act as a dummy server.
-On ubuntu this can be done using apt - check the Plex website Or if you are using Raspbian, check this https://thepi.io/how-to-set-up-a-raspberry-pi-plex-server/
+On rasperry pi OS/ubuntu this can be done using apt - there are a number of tutorials to set this up

 Go to http://localhost:32400/web/index.html on the pi and link it to your Plex account.
 It should automatically auto-start on every reboot.